12 May 2023

 If you attend physically, please bring your laptop.

-The agenda is still under preparation and will include presentations by the speakers below, followed by an open discussion among all participants:
+The agenda will include presentations by the speakers below, followed by an open discussion among all participants:

 KEYNOTE SPEAKER: Robert Haase, PhD, Group Leader, Bio-image Analysis Technology Development Group, DFG Cluster of Excellence “Physics of Life”, University of Technology, TU Dresden